What with Christmas being hard enough work to organise as it is – you decided you were not going to be predictable about getting engaged.

 I think that one of the worst parts of finding an engagement ring is often when the guy is trying to sort everything out all on his own.
 It is completely understandable why often they don’t want anybody else involved, too many cooks and all that, but if this leads you down the route of just peering through shop windows and glassy eyed goggling of ring sites you’ll find there is too much information to make a decision!
 Good friends who have been through the process are a mine of information, as are siblings.
 The same can be said for jewellery sales consultants, they are not all just looking to make a sale out of you – the good ones have a wealth of expertise and you’ll learn a lot.
 You are still allowed to shop around, so if you aren’t sure about a particular piece of knowledge imparted, just go and ask somewhere else.

 As soon as you start involving others in your engagement ring you are able to articulate your concerns, and also get feedback and advice to help you with your decision-making.
 This delivers a very valuable commodity back to you – time!
-When a prospective new client contacts me I will respond with information relating to any queries they have raised, as well as an engagement ring buying guide which articulates the entire process and provides lots of information on every aspect of the ring.
+When a prospective new client contacts me I will respond with information relating to any queries they have raised and a summary of how I can help, we've got a pretty comprehensive buying guide and loads of article links.
 This means that by the time a client and I actually sit down together, they are already feeling much better informed about what it is they are looking for.
-There may still be style concerns, conveniently enough I also have a style guide which helps us both in establishing partner preferences!

 All the examples I have provided here should be free.
 If you choose to work with Heirloom, the first call doesn't cost anything and will give enough information to leave you feeling better informed.
 Obviously unless you are buying an engagement ring online from us, you have to engage our services because we work personally on your behalf to deliver your perfect engagement ring freeing up 90% of the time you would otherwise be spending on this rather important object!
 But whatever route you follow, there is lots of support out there.